docentmail/ai-snippets/ml/coursera_ml/README.md

 # Support Vector Machine and Logistic Regression
 **Go to [03 Part 01](week03_01/README.md)**

-This module discusses key linear methods like Support Vector Machines (SVM) and Logistic Regression, their applications, and advantages.
+This module discusses key linear methods like Support Vector Machines (SVM) and Logistic Regression, their applications, and advantages.\
+NumPy, Pandas, Scikit-learn,

 - Support Vector Machines
   - SVM for Nonlinear Cases